benjaminbolbrinker/teoroo-journal-club/README.rst

 It is not feasible however to provide build distributions for every platform.
 Packagers solve this issue by turning source distributions into built distributions "on the fly".

-Luckily, when using the Python C API or the PyO3 crate in combination with :code:`setuptools` we do not have to care about all that to much in detail.
+Luckily, when using the Python C API or the PyO3 crate in combination with :code:`setuptools` we do not have to care about all that too much in detail.

 When using the Python C API one can include the following parameter into the :code:`setup` function.
 This takes care of the compilation and linking process when installing the package using e.g. :code:`pip install .`.